keycloak/keycloak-community/design/user-profile.md

 The `scope` requirement allows an attribute to only be required when a specific client scope is being requested.

+### Validation

 Validation should support the following values:

 * `validator-id`
 * `{ "validator-id" : "<config>" }`
 * `{ "validator-id" : { ... } }`

 This will allow using built-in validators as well as adding custom validators.
-A validator can take an option config either as a single field or a JSON object.
+A validator can take an option config either as a single field, or a JSON object.

 Built-in validators should cover: